Sneha-0308/-Introduction-to-version-control-with-Git-and-GitHub/Basic Git command.md

 <p>To display hidden files.If any folder start with dot is hidden folder.</p>

 <li><code>ls .git</code></li>
 <p>List the content of .git folder.
-The .git folder contains all the information that is necessary for yout project in version control and all the information bout commit, remote repository address, etc</p>
+The .git folder contains all the information that is necessary for your project in version control and all the information bout commit, remote repository address, etc</p>

 <li><code>touch filename.txt</code></li>
 <p>Creates empty file.</p>